Charles Johnson (wide receiver, born 1989)

-Charles David Johnson (born February 27, 1989) is an American football wide receiver who is currently a free agent.
-He was drafted by the Green Bay Packers in the seventh round of the 2013 NFL Draft out of Grand Valley State.
-He has also played for the Cleveland Browns, Minnesota Vikings, Carolina Panthers, and New York Jets.
-In 2019 he played for the Alliance of American Football on the Orlando Apollos where he led the league with 687 receiving yards in eight games.
+Charles David Johnson (born February 27, 1989) is an American former professional football wide receiver.
+He was selected by the Green Bay Packers in the seventh round of the 2013 NFL draft out of Grand Valley State.
+He was also a member of the Cleveland Browns, Minnesota Vikings, Carolina Panthers, New York Jets and Philadelphia Eagles.
+In 2019, he played for the Alliance of American Football on the Orlando Apollos and led the league with 687 receiving yards in eight games.

-Early years
+Early life

 Johnson graduated from Lloyd Memorial High School in Erlanger, Kentucky, where he was a four-sport star in football, baseball, basketball and track.
 He played as a wide receiver for the Lloyd Memorial Juggernauts football team.
 He earned All-state and All-conference honors as a junior and senior.
 As a junior, he hauled in 26 catches for 600 yards and six touchdowns.
 In his senior year, he caught 38 passes for 567 yards and five touchdowns.

 Johnson was also a star in baseball and track at Lloyd Memorial.
 Johnson first started playing baseball as a shortstop and pitcher, but switched to football as a junior.
 In track & field, Johnson lettered all four years competing in sprints and jumps.
 At the 2007 KHSAA 2A State T&F Meet, he took fourth in the 100-meter dash with a time of 11.05 seconds, while also placing third in the 200-meter dash with a time of 23.13 seconds.
 In 2010, he captured a regional title in the pole vault after clearing a height of 3.53 meters (11 feet, 6 inches).

 College career

 Prior to attending GVSU, Johnson spent one year at Eastern Kentucky University, where he appeared in 11 games and caught three passes for 63 yards.
 He also attended Antelope Valley College for one year, where he caught 24 passes for 231 yards and three touchdowns.

-In 2010, Johnson was red-shirted and did not play.
+In 2010, Johnson was redshirted and did not play.
 As a junior in 2011, he caught 56 passes for 1,030 yards and 15 touchdowns, breaking the 100-yard receiving mark in five games.
 He was named a first-team All-GLIAC GVSU Offensive Skill Player of the Year and GVSU Offensive Skill Player of the Year.
 In his senior year, he caught 72 passes for 1,199 yards and 16 touchdowns.

 Professional career

+Pre-draft

-Johnson was not invited to perform at the 2013 NFL Combine, but he performed well at GVSU's "Pro Day", as he would have placed among the top performers at the combine in the 40-yard dash (4.39 seconds), vertical jump (391/2 inches) and broad jump (11 ft 1 in).
+Johnson was not invited to perform at the 2013 NFL Scouting Combine, but he performed well at GVSU's "Pro Day", as he would have placed among the top performers at the combine in the 40-yard dash (4.39 seconds), vertical jump (391/2 inches) and broad jump (11 ft 1 in).
 Before his Pro Day, he had guaranteed that he'd run a 4.39 in the 40-yard dash.